 When it comes to non-stablecoin pools, such as the already mentioned ETH/DAI pool, you can’t predict the price range as accurately as you can for the DAI/USDC pool.
 However, you can select a wider price range to account for ETH price fluctuations – such as $1,950-$2,050.
 You wouldn’t constantly be earning fees, but when you do, you would gain much, much more than in v2 because you are using 100% of your assets, not just a small portion.
 That’s how concentrated liquidity makes higher capital efficiency possible.

 What is the logic behind higher capital efficiency?
 Well, let’s say that you had 50,000 DAI and 24.61 ETH you wanted to deposit into the ETH/DAI pools.
 You choose to put it inside the $1,808-$2,215 price range.
-At the same time, your friend deposited 1,010,282 DAI and 497.35 ETH.
+At the same time, your friend deposited 1,010,282 DAI and 497.35 ETH across the entire price curve.
 What happens is – even though your friend deposited 20.21x as much capital as you, both of you get the same amount of fees as long as the ETH/DAI price stays within the $1,808-$2,215 range.

 In this case, you had to provide a total of $100,000 while your friend had to provide $2,020,564.
 This means that your capital is 20.21x more efficient.